 Toxicology shows amphetamine

-and benzodiazepines.
+.
 Blood PH is high.
 High blood PH is due to respiratory acidosis.
 Respiratory acidosis occurs when the lungs can not get rid of all the carbon dioxide.

 Day 2 Patient pulled out breathing tube and began to breath on his own.
 No apparent brain damage.
 Patient shows signs of kidney necrosis.
 May have permanent kidney damage.

 I will repost when I can verify the doses of Xanax and Aderall taken.
 2CI was weighed and verified 99.9%.
 N2O was from canister not a tank, hose, or plastic bag.
 Suspect possible drug